JohnAustinDev/xulsword/ReadMe.md

 Each time you open a shell to build xulsword, environment variables must be set by running `source ./setenv`.

 1. Install nvm on Linux, Windows or Mac.
 On Windows [nvm for Windows](https://github.com/coreybutler/nvm-windows) is recommended.
-2. Use nvm to select Node version 22.
-On Windows, select the x86 architecture with: `nvm install 22` followed by `nvm use 22` to select it.
+2. Use nvm to select Node version 24.
+On Windows, select the x86 architecture with: `nvm install 24` followed by `nvm use 24` to select it.
 On Windows, administrator priviledge is required for these steps (subsequent steps do not require admin priviledge).
 3. Run `source ./setenv` to set environment variables.
-On Windows, the Git Bash shell that comes with [Git for Windows](https://gitforwindows.org/) can be used to run this, and subsequent command line steps.
+On Windows, the Git Bash shell that comes with [Git for Windows](https://gitforwindows.org/) can be used for this and subsequent command line steps.
 4. Build the native libxulsword C++ dynamic library for your system (this step only needs to be done once and won't be needed again until the rare occasion that xulsword/Cpp C++ source changes):

 - Download the [boost_1_80_0.tar.gz](https://www.boost.org/users/download/) source code package (check for the right version number; you may need to go to the history section to find previous releases).
 Create an `archive` sub-directory under `xulsword` and place the source package there (boost doesn't support scripted downloads).